Josette Molland: Post-war life

 In 1945, after Ravensbrück was liberated and Mollard was recovering from extreme fatigue and hunger, she was repatriated to France and moved to Nice to be with her parents.
 She was 22 now, and resumed her career as an artist.

 She was married twice.
 Her first husband was a former Polish army officer, with whom she lived in England.
 Their marriage subsequently ended, and Molland returned to France.
-She then married Sergei Ilinksy, who was an exiled Russian aristocrat.
+She then married Sergei Ilinsky, who was an exiled Russian aristocrat.
 They both loved painting and worked together to create icons as part of a restoration project for the Russian Orthodox basilica in Nice.

 In the 1980s, she created a series of 15 paintings depicting her life and the lives of other women she met in the Nazi concentration camps, and she presented these artworks to students during her talks.
 They depict scenes such as communal washrooms, beatings of prisoners, collapse of prisoners from overwork, Nazi extraction of nude prisoners' golden teeth and tooth crowns, the liberation of the camp by the Polish military, public body cavity searches, and the collection of the dead when typhus killed many women in the camp in autumn 1944.

 Her painting style has been described as "a naïve, folk-art style".

 In 2016, she published her autobiography, Soif de Vivre (Thirst for Life), which she wrote with the assistance of historian Roger Dailler and her friend Monique Mosselmans-Melinand.
 In the book, she said she "had a happy life for the next 50 years" after she left the camp.

 Molland died on 17 February 2024 in Falicon, France, at the age of 100.
 Her funeral was held on 28 February at the Cimiez Monastery in Nice.